 The top rack or secondary shelf inside the lid is also handy.
 It is the perfect spot for warming buns or melting cheese on sandwiches/burgers.

 No matter what kind of method you use, the purpose of grilling is to produce delicious food.
-It gives you a chance to enjoy yourself while you are at it and learning what you need to know about gas grills.
+It gives you a chance to enjoy yourself while you are at it and learn what you need to know about gas grills.

 Patience preparation and practice are vital if you want to ensure a successful BBQ.